All About TOPIK Test 2023

 TOPIK test structure

-TOPIK test covers the Korean language in listening, reading, and writing skills on different levels: beginner, intermediate or advanced.
+The TOPIK test covers listening, reading, and writing skills in Korean at beginner, intermediate, or advanced levels.

-The TOPIK-I duration is 100 minutes and contains a reading (60 minutes) and a listening comprehension part (40 minutes).
+The TOPIK-I duration is 100 minutes, including a reading (60 minutes) and a listening comprehension part (40 minutes).

-The TOPIK–II comprises a 3-hour examing break.
-It has 3 sections — writing (70 minutes), reading, and listening (110 minutes combined).
+The TOPIK—-II is a 3-hour exam with a brief break.
+It has 3 sections: writing (70 minutes), reading (110 minutes combined), and listening (110 minutes combined).

 Question formats